SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

   6. Replace the placeholder `###` with your group ID.

-  The code checks for all onlineshop entries that are on the data base, including the one that was just created before our new `CalculateOrderID` method is called.
-It looks at all the orders whether they already have an `OrderID`, it finds the newest one.
-Then it looks at the currently biggest order number that was so far assigned.
-It adds 1 and assigns this new number to our new onlineshop record and modifies the data base using EML (Entity Manipulation Language)
+  The code reads all entries including the one that was just created.
+It looks at all the orders whether they already have an `OrderID`, it finds the order with the highest `OrderID`, assuming this is the newest.
+It adds 1 to the highest `OrderID` and assigns this new number to our new onlineshop record and modifies the database using EML ([Entity Manipulation Language](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/entity-manipulation-language-eml))

  7. Save ![save icon](../../images/adt_save.png) the changes.
 The implementation of the internal action `CreatePurchaseRequisition` will be added in the next section.